MicrosoftDocs/cpp-docs/docs/mfc/reference/cftpfilefind-class.md

 ### Remarks

-`GetFileURL` is similar to the member function [CFileFind::GetFilePath](../../mfc/reference/cfilefind-class.md#getfilepath), except that in addition to providing the result in URL format, it doesn't include the filename.
-For example:`ftp://moose/dir`.
+`GetFileURL` is similar to the member function [CFileFind::GetFilePath](../../mfc/reference/cfilefind-class.md#getfilepath) except that it provides the result in URL format.
+As with `CFileFind::GetFilePath`, the result doesn't include the filename.
+For example, `file1.txt` located in `//moose/dir/file1.txt:` returns `ftp://moose/dir/`.

 ## See also